codex-academy/spaza-suggest/readme.md

 All the tests should pass if you ran the db scripts correctly.

 Don't start creating the web app if your tests are not passing.
+Get assistance & clarification if needed from the `mentors@projectcodex.co` before potentially blindly proceeding.

-Create an `index.js` for your ExpressJS web app.
+Create an `index.js` file for your ExpressJS web app.

 ## Factory function methods to use